kevinswiber/siren/README.md

 It's important to note the distinction between link relations and classes.
 Link relations define a relationship between two resources.
 Classes define a classification of the nature of the element, be it an entity or an action, in its current representation.

+###Sub-Entities vs Links

+Another distinction is the difference between sub-entities and links.
+Sub-entities exist to communicate a relationship between entities, in context.
+Links are primarily navigational and communicate ways clients can navigate outside the entity graph.

 ##Links

 Links represent navigational transitions.
 In JSON Siren, links are represented as an array inside the entity, such as ```{ "links": [{ "rel": "self", "href": "http://api.x.io/orders/42"}] }```